DEFRA/defra-ai-governance-tool-admin/product-requirements/initial-product-requirements.md

 ---

-## Feature 3: Checklist Item Template Management
+## Feature 3: Checklist Item Template Management (✅ Feature Completed)

 **Feature Description:**
 Enable management of ChecklistItemTemplates that define the tasks within a workflow.
 These templates include configuration details, type definitions, and dependency references.